Meet the first Black skeleton athlete to compete for the U.S. at the Olympics

 Curtis is biracial.
 "My skin tone challenges the notion of being Black in America and what that carries," she added.

-She knows when the world sees her, they may not view her as someone that fits their preconceived notion of a skeleton athlete, an Olympian, or a Black woman.
+She knows when the world sees her, people may not view her as someone who fits their preconceived notion of a skeleton athlete, an Olympian or a Black woman.

 All of that debate is "exhausting," Curtis added.
-So she's decided to just focus on what lies ahead for herself, and for anyone else who wants to see what this "crazy" sport is all about.
+So she has decided to just focus on what lies ahead for herself, and for anyone else who wants to see what this "crazy" sport is all about.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.